drbean/curriculum/pages/homepage/html/fortunes.md

 The rest is silence.
 %
 Nietzsche: God is dead (1882)
-God gives him a taste of his
+God: (giving him a taste of his own medicine, 1900), See how you like it, Friedrich.
-own medicine, (1900.)
 Nietzsche fails to respond.
 %
 Observe the climate of the era,